 Throughout the year, we hold road safety awareness campaigns with other RCMP units or our partners (Ottawa Police Service, Ontario Provincial Police, Police de la Ville de Gatineau, Sûreté du Québec and the military police).

 Protective Policing Operations

 The RCMP protects many Canadian VIPs in Canada and overseas.
-This includes the Prime Minister, the Governor General and their families.
+This includes the Prime Minister, the Governor General, as well as other designated Canadian dignitaries.
 It also protects members of the diplomatic community and international VIPs visiting.

 The Emergency Response Team responds to high-threat incidents and supports other units.

 For more information, please visit the Protective Policing Operations page.